Green Key International: History

 Green Key International began in Denmark in 1994 and was adopted by the Foundation for Environmental Education in 2002 to become its fifth international partner.
-It has since spread to nearly 65 countries and continues to grow in number and reach across the world.
+It has since spread to nearly 70 countries and continues to grow in number and reach across the world.

 Commercial websites, such as Bookdifferent.com, is partnering with Green Key to entice travelers to book eco friendly hotels.

 Criteria

-Tourism facilities awarded a Green Key adhere to national or international Green Key criteria.
+Tourism facilities certified with Green Key adhere to international Green Key criteria.
 The criteria have been designed to be easily understood by travellers, feasible for the tourism industry, and clearly verifiable through control checks.

 International criteria reflect the various fields of tourism facilities (hotels, hostels, camp sites, conference and holiday centres, tourist attractions and restaurants) and specialized national criteria reflect each country's legislation, infrastructure and culture.

 The criteria focus on environmental management, technical demands and initiatives for the involvement of guests, staff and suppliers.
 Some of the categories covered are: Water, Waste, Energy, Involvement and Awareness of Guests, Environmental Management, Staff Involvement, Use of Chemicals, Open Spaces, and Food and Beverages.